Two Kings (Matthew 2)

 Accomplishments

 To start out with, Herod the Great was a man who accomplished much.
-His greatest accomplishments were his rise to power, which we'll look at in a minute, and his building projects, and his wealth.
-It's been said that people go to Israel today searching for Jesus, but there is significantly more physical evidence of Herod than of Jesus even today.
+His main achievements were his ascent to power, his construction projects, and his wealth.
+Many people visit Israel today in search of Jesus, but there is far more physical evidence of Herod than of Jesus, even now.

 Herod was a visionary builder.
 All of his buildings were strategic, part of his effort to win support and to stay in power.
 The last Temple that ever stood, the one that Jesus would have known, was called Herod's Temple.
 Here's a picture of what they think it might have looked like.